 Surprisingly, nuclear power has one of the smallest carbon footprints of any energy source.
 But we don’t have it in our fuel mix, because nuclear power uses uranium, of which there’s only a limited supply.
 There’s also the cost and impact of disposing of nuclear waste or dismantling obsolete power plants.
 For these reasons, nuclear isn’t considered to be ‘green’ energy.

 Green energy at OVO

 Green energy plans

-All our plans come with 50% renewable electricity1 as standard.
-And if you’re ready to make the switch to using 100% renewable energy, OVO Beyond is the one for you.
+All our plans come with 100% renewable electricity1 as standard.
+And if you want to do even more for the planet, why not try OVO Beyond.

 Smart technologies to make your home greener

 Here at OVO, we use a range of cutting-edge technologies to help you embrace a greener lifestyle.
 Meet some of the key players: